 What’s involved in choosing the right CCTV system for your business?
-As technology has advanced, so the choices have broadened, and the benefits grown more varied.
+As technology has advanced, the choices have broadened and the benefits have grown more varied.

 Who might use CCTV?

 CCTV, or closed circuit television, is commonly used in many homes and businesses around the world.
-It is widely regarded as an excellent security solution for anyone concerned about unwanted behaviour on their property.
+It’s widely regarded as an excellent security solution for anyone concerned about unwanted behaviour on their property.

 For commercial premises, CCTV makes sense particularly for those with high footfall.
 You have no idea who is coming and going and CCTV gives you the technology to keep an eye on matters even when you’re not physically there.
 Homeowners are increasingly becoming switched on to CCTV as the technology improves and costs reduce.
 If you live in a high crime area, CCTV can help to reduce insurance premiums and act as a deterrent preventing burglary and trespass.